Frequently Asked Questions

 Do you teach English or Western?

-We teach all English disciplines, and specialise in flatwork, dressage and showjumping.
-However have training in all English disciplines.
+We teach all English disciplines, and specialise in Dressage, showjumping and Eventing.

 What should I wear to my lesson?

 Something you don’t mind getting dirty in.
-A mid, quarter or long sleeved t-shirt or polo shirt.
-Riding pants or jeans, yoga pants are okay as long as they cover your leg all the way to your ankle and dont have any studs or buttons that could scratch the saddle.
-Socks and narrow toed shoe with a 1 inch heel or lower.
-No open toed shoes or dresses.
-Your clothing shouldn’t be movement restrictive but it shouldn’t so large that it makes it hard to see the outline of your body which makes it hard to properly evaluate your position in the saddle.
+A mid-, quarter- or long-sleeved t-shirt or polo shirt.
+Riding pants (yoga or any other type of stretchy pants are okay as long as they cover your leg all the way to your ankle and don't have any studs or buttons that could damage our saddles).
+Socks and narrow-toed shoes with a 1-inch heel or lower.
+No open-toed shoes or dresses.
+Your clothing shouldn’t be movement-restrictive but it shouldn’t be so large that it makes it hard to see the outline of your body which makes it hard to evaluate your position in the saddle properly.
 Wear a fitted jacket or vest with a hood or a sweater and a pair of gloves when it’s cold.

-If you are getting into more regular lessons we recommend you invest in your own helmet, boots, jodhpurs and chaps.
+If you are getting into more regular lessons, we recommend that you invest in your own helmet, boots, jodhpurs, and chaps.

 Where can I get riding gear?

-We have a few local equestrian stores that can help you with finding the right gear your need:
+We have a few local equestrian stores that can help you find the right gear you need:

 Canterbury Saddlery Yaldhurst